MPL 50x25x12 / N38 - neodymium magnet

 On our website, you can find information on how to use neodymium magnets.
 This will help you avoid injuries and prevent damage to the magnets.

-Studies show a small percentage of people have allergies to certain metals, including nickel.
+Studies clearly indicate a small percentage of people who suffer from metal allergies such as nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.